 $ sudo systemctl restart filebeat

-- Check the Filebeat service status for an active state.
+- Check that the Filebeat service is back in an active state.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.